TriplyDB/Documentation/docs/ratt/index.md

 )
 ```

 This function copies the value from ‘foo’ to ‘bar’.
-The `type` key ensures that the value in ‘foo’ is cast to the specified type prior to being copy.
+The `type` key ensures that the value in ‘foo’ is cast to the specified type prior to being copied.

 The optional `change` key allows the cast value to be transformed prior to storing it in ‘bar’.
 Leaving the `change` key out results in a direct copy in which the value is not modified.